Why seek ALTCS Application Assistance?

 The state Medicaid agency acts through HMO companies that provide long-term care services.

-Applicants must work with the program contractor to select the care plan that they need.
+Applicants must work with the program contractor to select their care plan.
 The three program contractors under ALTCS are discussed below.

 Who Is Eligible for ALTCS?